 EYE CARE SPECIALIST STATEMENT, INFORMATION AND REPORTING GUIDELINES:

+GUIDELINES:

 An answer to the following is required:

-Are there other visual conditions or disorders that could affect this employee's performance in a Safety Critical Position in the Canadian railway industry?
+Are there other visual conditions or disorders that coule performance in a Safety Critical Position in the Canadi

 Yes.
-Indicate diagnosis and management.
+Indicate diagnosis and managemer nt.

 ☐ No

-This report will be used to make an assessment on this employee's fitness for duty and constitutes a third-party service.
-In completing this report, please be thorough and write legibly.
-If you have any questions regarding any component of this report, call the toll-free number listed below.
+This report will be used to make an assessment on this constitutes a third party service.
+In completing this replegibly.
+If you have any questions regarding any complete number listed below. oort, please be thorough and write

-I certify that the information documented in this report is, to the best of my knowledge, correct.
+I certify that the information documented in this report correct. is, to the best of my knowledge,

 Date of examination:

 Signature: □ Optometrist □ Ophthalmologist

-Name (Print): Telephone: ()
+Name (Print): To elephone: ()

-Address: Fax: ()
+Address: F Fax: ()

-City/Province: Postal Code:
+City/Province: F Postal Code: